Jessica Origliasso: Personal life

 Origliasso was in a relationship with Ruby Rose in 2008.
 She was in a relationship with Smashing Pumpkins singer and songwriter Billy Corgan from 2010 to 2012; the two remained friends afterward.
+In the early 2010s, she also dated Michael Clifford of 5 Seconds of Summer.
 She dated Badflower singer Josh Katz from 2014 to 2016, and started dating Rose again in November 2016, which later ended in 2018.
-Jessica got engaged to Alex Smith in 2022.
+Jessica got engaged to girlfriend Alex Smith in 2022.
+Katz and Corgan contributed to The Veronicas (2014).

-Origliasso identifies as queer and sexually fluid.
+Origliasso is queer.
+Origliasso says she never hid her sexuality or public life and often expressed her sexuality in her songwriting and music.

 Philanthropy

 In 2006, Origliasso and her sister, Lisa, joined Steve Irwin's Wildlife Warriors Worldwide, as ambassadors for charity that promotes the protection of animals and their natural environments.

 In January 2009, Origliasso was asked to pose nude for PETA; this came after she was seen on the New York City Subway wearing a faux fur jacket with an anti-fur message on the back.
 She opted out of the nude shoot, but instead starred in an anti-fur campaign with Veronicas band mate Lisa.

 The twins also joined a "Wear it with Pride" campaign to reform same-sex marriage laws in Australia for the 85 legislative changes made in 2010 to overturn discrimination against same-sex couples and their families.
 The campaign involved them wearing numbered T-shirts representing each legislative change.

 In 2010, the twins were honoured as Wildlife Warriors of the year, by Steve Irwin's Australia Zoo, for their efforts in publicising wildlife and nature conservation on a worldwide scale.

 Origliasso has been an active voice at same-sex marriage rallies around Australia, for legislative change, as well as speaking out in support of transgender awareness and legislative equality.

 Origliasso has raised extensive awareness for Sea Shepherd internationally, visiting their ships and performing at their funding events.